Hurakann/rest-api-sdk-objective-c/README.md

   * **user_id**: identifier of parent user
   * **branch_id**: branch identifier of parent user

-And finally you'll have installed SDK for hover API !
+And finally you'll have installed SDK for hover API and is ready for use!! !

 Manage the request
 ==================

  All requests to the RESTful API on the SDK are made using a serialized class, so, each request has their own translation from json to class, for example: to register a single user use User class and its attributes instead build a json file.

+  >   NOTE: If you want add more attributes to any serialized class, then just extends from the desired class.

 Manage the response
 ===================